 Closest Metro Stations: Nationale and Chevaleret, L6 /Porte d’Italie and Porte de Choisy, L7

 Huge murals by famous street artists from all the world have invaded the biggest avenues in Paris 13 and now street art is part of the landscape.

 Some people define Boulevard Vincent Auriol like the Champs Elysées of Street Art.
-Along this wide avenue crossed by the metro and its surroundings it’s where you can find most of these giant murals.
-The cool thing in Boulevard Vincent Auriol is that the metro (L6) rides by so you can see these murals from different points of view.
+Along this wide avenue crossed by the metro and its surroundings, it’s where you can find most of these giant murals.
+The cool thing about Boulevard Vincent Auriol is that the metro (L6) rides by so you can see these murals from different points of view.
 Other interesting murals are located between Avenue de Choisy and Avenue d’Italie.

 Boulevard Vincent Auriol Self-Guided Walking Tour

 This is just a selection of what you can see in this area.
 If you follow this walking tour you will find along your way other murals and graffiti, this area is full of nice surprises!

 - A- Inti (Chile) – 81 Boulevard Vincent Auriol